WorkNC

-WorkNC is a Computer aided manufacturing (CAM) software developed by Sescoi for multi-axis machining.
+WorkNC is a computer-aided manufacturing (CAM) software application developed by Sescoi for multi-axis machining.

 History

-The first version of WorkNC CAM software was released by Sescoi, in 1988.
-The driving forces behind the product were Bruno Marko, president of Sescoi, and Gerard Billard, R&D Innovation Manager.
+Sescoi released the first version of WorkNC CAM software in 1988.
+The main driving forces behind the product were Bruno Marko, president of Sescoi, and Gerard Billard, R&D Innovation Manager.

 Salomon Group was the first customer to use WorkNC in 1988 in order to manufacture ski boots and other sports equipment.

-In 2002 the company released WorkNC-CAD, followed by WorkNC 5-axis in 2003 and WorkNC G3 in 2007.
+In 2002, Sescoi launched WorkNC-CAD, followed by WorkNC 5-axis in 2003 and WorkNC G3 in 2007.

-In 2008 Sescoi launched WorkXPlore 3D, a collaborative viewer for 3D CAD files that didn't require the original CAD application.
+In 2008, Sescoi launched WorkXPlore 3D, a collaborative viewer for 3D CAD files that didn't require the original CAD application.

-In 2009 the company launched WorkNC Dental, a CAD/CAM software for machining of prosthetic appliances, implants or dental structures, as well as WorkNC Wire EDM, a software for Wire EDM.
+In 2009, Sescoi launched WorkNC Dental, a CAD/CAM software for the machining of prosthetic appliances, implants and dental structures, as well as WorkNC Wire EDM, a software for Wire EDM.

-In 2010 Sescoi launched WorkNC-CAD Hybrid Modeling, a 3D CAD software for 3D model design, reparation, machining preparation, and surface design capabilities.
+In 2010, Sescoi launched WorkNC-CAD Hybrid Modeling, a 3D CAD software for 3D model design, reparation, machining preparation, and surface design capabilities.

-In 2010 Sescoi introduced WorkNC Version 21, a 64-bit version with multi-threadingl.
+In 2010, Sescoi introduced WorkNC Version 21, a 64-bit version with multi-threading.